VladCarare/mlp-landscapes/README.md

 ## Requirements

-- Python 3.11
+- Python 3.11 (other version have not been tested)
-- Conda package manager (can be)
+- Conda package manager (this can be modified in RUNME.sh)
-- CPU
+- 1 CPU (CPU works well for Aimnet2, ANI2x and GFN2-xTB.
+Other models may require a GPU)

 ## Installation